-In a matter of milliseconds, Vertex AI Matching Engine's Approximate Nearest Neighbor (ANN) service helps you find the most similar vectors from a over a billion vectors.
+Vertex AI Matching Engine is a vector database, which can find the most similar vectors from over a billion vectors.
 Matching Engine's ANN service can serve similarity-matching queries at high queries per second (QPS).

 Matching Engine's ANN service uses a new type of vector quantization developed by Google Research: Accelerating Large-Scale Inference with Anisotropic Vector Quantization.
 For more information about how this works, see Announcing ScaNN: Efficient Vector Similarity Search.